-- (a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, June 28, 2017 at 2 o'clock in the afternoon at the Roof Deck (Function Room No. 3) of the Prestige Tower located along Ortigas Jr. Road in Ortigas Center, Pasig City. - (b) The Company's office and mailing address is at 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY - (c) The approximate date on which information statement shall be sent or given to security holders is on June 06, 2017.
+- (a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, June 28, 2017.
+The time and venue will be announced shortly as soon as physical arrangements have been finalized.
+The Company's office and mailing address is at 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY - (b) The approximate date on which information statement shall be sent or given to security holders is on June 06, 2017.